Caiiqef/statesByCities/README.md

 # statesByCities
 Brazilian states ordered by number of cities.
+Repo for study only.